courtneyjkeeler/grex-telescope.github.io/docs/about.md

-The Galactic Radio Telescope is an new low-cost radio telescope designed to be an all-sky monitor for bright radio bursts.
+The Global Radio Telescope is an new low-cost radio telescope designed to be an all-sky monitor for bright radio bursts.
 Building on the success of STARE2, we will search for fast radio bursts (FRBs) emitted from Galactic magnetars as well as bursts from nearby galaxies.
 GReX will search down to ten microseconds